Bill would add suicide prevention info to Md. highway signs

 According to the most recent statistics available from the MDH’s Vital Statistics Annual Report, the state’s age-adjusted suicide rate in 2018 was 10.2 per 100,000 people, the highest in a decade, according to the report.

 Waldstreicher said the idea for the legislation was brought to him by Jillian Amodio, the founder of Moms For Mental Health.
-Amodio said her Annapolis, Maryland-based group, which she said has more than 1,500 members, strives to end the stigma around mental-health struggles.
+Amodio said her Annapolis, Md.-based group, which she said has more than 1,500 members, strives to end the stigma around mental health struggles.

+In January, the Anne Arundel County Council voted unanimously to declare suicide a public health crisis in the county.

 Amodio said people who think about suicide often make a quick decision and the new legislation could help change that.
 She said the messaging could also serve to help people who are struggling in any way.